jtbdevelopment/e-eye-o/README.txt

 E-EYE-O
 Electronic-Early Years Educator Observations

-A tracking system for recording class and student observations.
+A tracking and reporting system for recording class and student observations.

 Primarily building for my own purposes but engineering for wider usage.